infinum/eightshift-docs/website/blog/2023-09-05-wrapper-as-a-standalone-component.md

 ```

 :::Note
-For the list of all available properties, look at the wrapper's `manifest.json`.
+For the list of all available properties, look at the Wrapper's `manifest.json`.
 :::

 ### Final result